Overview

 template <typename DecimalType>

-constexpr from_chars_result from_chars(const char* first, const char* last, DecimalType& value, chars_format fmt = chars_format::general)
+constexpr boost::decimal::from_chars_result from_chars(const char* first, const char* last, DecimalType& value, boost::decimal::chars_format fmt = boost::decimal::chars_format::general) noexcept

 template <typename DecimalType>